Getting to Know Your Neighborhood: Kendall Square

 781 Main St.

-This tiny restaurant (opened in December 2018) serves Thai, Vietnamese, and Chinese cuisine.
-Chef Yuri Asawasittikit draws inspiration from her mother’s recipes (“Mâe means “mother” in Thai).
-Some of the most popular dishes include pad thai—rice noodles wok-fried in a tamarind fish sauce with egg, shallots, bean sprouts, diced bean curd, scallion, and ground peanut—and Chinese street noodles topped with pieces of pork belly and fish cake, slices of roast pork, bean sprouts, crisp wonton wrapper, cilantro, and ground peanuts.
+Chef Yuri Asawasittikit draws inspiration from her mother’s recipes (mâe means “mother” in Thai) to create a menu featuring Thai, Vietnamese, and Chinese cuisine.
+Some of the most popular dishes include pad thai—rice noodles wok-fried in a tamarind fish sauce with egg, shallots, bean sprouts, diced bean curd, scallion, and ground peanut—and Chinese street noodles topped with pork belly and fish cake, slices of roast pork, bean sprouts, crisp wonton wrapper, cilantro, and ground peanuts.
 Stop by for lunch or dinner, but don’t leave without trying the desserts.
 The fried banana spring roll topped with caramel sauce and the fresh mango over sticky rice topped with coconut milk are delicious.
-Mâe Asian Eatery is between Central and Kendall Squares; it closes from 3 to 5 pm, before serving dinner, and is closed on Sundays.
+Mâe Asian Eatery is between Central and Kendall Squares; it is closed between 2 and 4:30 pm, before serving dinner, and is closed on Sundays and Mondays.

 Getting there: By subway, take a Green Line trolley inbound to Park Street, then a Red Line train outbound to the Kendall/MIT station.
 By foot, walk down Comm Ave to the Mass Ave Bridge, walk across, turn right onto Vassar Street, and walk past the MIT campus.